jgabunilas/ski_resorts/README.md

 Next, the user selects a Metric from the **Metric** dropdown menu by which the ski resorts are to be ranked.
 The Country and Metric selections feed into a second callback function that filters the dataset to the ski resorts within the selected country and ranks them according to the selected metric.
 The function then generates a bar graph with the sorted rankings of the resorts.

 Finally, the user can update the **Resort Report Card** on the upper right corner of the page by hoving over the bar graph to the resort of interest.
+This is handled by a third callback function that receives the resort name when the user hovers over a bar in the bar chart and returns that resort's intranational ranking for elevation, lift ticket price, slope count, and snow cannon count.
+A ranking guide is provided that explains how to interpret the rankings for each metric.

 <p align="center">
   <img src="image-9.png" />